Uma Thurman breaks silence on Weinstein

 Harvey Weinstein's spokeswoman said the claims about an assault "are untrue".

-The 47-year-old star also said she was raped as a teenager by an unnamed actor who was 20 years her senior.
+The 47-year-old star also said she was forced into sex as a teenager by an unnamed actor 20 years older than her.

 Thurman had expressed anger at Weinstein last November, saying: "I'm glad it's going slowly - you don't deserve a bullet."